UmamiAppearance/ImportManager/README.md

 ##### `renameModule(name, modType)`
 Changes the _name_ -> module (path). _modType_ can be `"string"` which adds quotation marks around _name_ or `"raw"`, which doesn't and can be used to pass variables if valid for the import type.

+Note: name can alternatively be (moduleSourceRaw: string) => string where moduleSourceRaw is the module's source code including quotes if _modType_ is `"string"`.

 ##### `addDefaultMembers(names)`
 _names_ is an array of strings (even for the most common case of a single member) of default members to add to the unit. _[es6 only]_